telefonicaid/fiware-orion/docker/README.md

 | CLEAN_DEV_TOOLS | Specify whether the development tools clear.
 It is remained when 0. | --build-arg CLEAN_DEV_TOOLS=0   |

 If you want to know more about images and the building process you can find it in [Docker's documentation](https://docs.docker.com/userguide/dockerimages/).

+### 3.1 Building in not official distributions

+As explained in the [requirements section of the installation documentation](../doc/manuals/admin/install.md#requirements), Debian 12 is the only officially supported distribution.
+However, the following commands have been tested to build Docker containers based in alternative distributions:

+* Ubuntu 22.04 TLS: `docker build -t orion-ubuntu22.04 --build-arg IMAGE_NAME=ubuntu --build-arg IMAGE_TAG=22.04 --build-arg CLEAN_DEV_TOOLS=0`
+* Alpine 3.16.0: `docker build -t orion-alpine3.16 -f Dockerfile.alpine`

 ## 4. Other info